 They need the LCD attached to the i.MX RT board.
 I had a LCD attached to my i.MX RT1052 board, but because it is very difficult to connect the LCD to the board, I decided not to move the LCD to the RT1064, but using the RT1052 instead.

-Using the SDK examples, I was able to get the sensor from the RT1064 working on the RT1052 board:
+Using the SDK examples, I was able to get the sensor which was included in the the RT1064 board kit working on the RT1052 board: